MaciekTalaska/PatriciaSQL/README.md

 Disclaimer:
 --------------
 It was more of an experiment.
-There are couple of things I would like to improve, but working on it is pretty low in my priority list (read: there is a little chance that this tool will be maintained or developed further by me).
+I have no plans at the moment to make it a "full blown" tool.
+It should stay simple (and hopefully - fast).
+There are couple of things I would like to improve (listed in TODO section), but working on it is not very high on my priority list (read: it may happen any moment that I stop working on it).